corniab/cse212/final-project/stacks/stacks.md

 In addition we will add methods to push and pop.
 And we will use the @property decorator to create a getter for empty.
 """
-"""
-We will create a stack by inheriting from python's built in list.
-In addition we will add methods to push and pop.
-And we will use the @property decorator to create a getter for empty.
-"""
 class Stack(list):
     def __init__(self):
         # Call the super class constructor.